jcupitt/rtiacquire/README.md

 * When you plug the camera in you may get a desktop camera icon -- right-click and select "unmount" so this program can open it.

-* Interrupting the program or unplugging the camera during an operation, for example, while the view preview is showing, may leave the camera in a strange state and make it unresponsive.
+* Interrupting the program or unplugging the camera during an operation while the view preview is showing may leave the camera in a strange state and make it unresponsive.
 Unplug, turn the camera off and on again, and reconnect.
 Sometimes even that doesn't work, argh.
 Try pulling out the camera power cord if desperate.